-(i) In the event any Indemnified Party determines that it may have a claim underSection 9.2 or Section 9.3 against any Indemnifying Party that does not involve a Third-Party Claim (the "Direct Claim"), the Indemnified Party shall promptly deliver a written notification to the Indemnifying Party describing in reasonable detail the nature of and basis for such claim, together with the amount or, if not then reasonably determinable, the estimated amount, determined in good faith, of the Losses arising from such claim (the "Direct Claim Notice").
+(i) In the event any Indemnified Party determines that it may have a claim under Section 9.2 or Section 9.3 against any Indemnifying Party that does not involve a Third-Party Claim (the "Direct Claim"), the Indemnified Party shall promptly deliver a written notification to the Indemnifying Party describing in reasonable detail the nature of and basis for such claim, together with the amount or, if not then reasonably determinable, the estimated amount, determined in good faith, of the Losses arising from such claim (the "Direct Claim Notice").
 Notwithstanding the foregoing, the Indemnifying Party shall not be relieved of its obligations to indemnify the Indemnified Party with respect to a Direct Claim if the Indemnified Party fails to timely deliver the Direct Claim Notice except to the extent that such failure materially or adversely prejudices the rights of the Indemnifying Party.

-(ii) Within thirty (30) days after receipt by the Indemnifying Party of a Direct Claim Notice, such Indemnifying Party may deliver to the Indemnified Party a written response (the "Direct Claim Response Notice") in which such Indemnifying Party: (i) agrees that the Indemnified Party is entitled to the full amount of the Direct Claim as set forth in the Direct Claim Notice, (ii) agrees that the Indemnified Party is entitled to part, but not all, of the full amount of the Direct Claim as set forth in the Direct Claim agreed to under (i) or (ii), the "Direct Claim Agreed Amount"), or (iii) indicates that the Indemnifying Party disputes the entire full amount of the Direct Claim Response Notice shall be the "Direct Claim Contested Amount".
-If a Direct Claim Response Notice is not received within such hirty (30) day period, then the Indemnifying Party shall be conclusively deemed to have agreed that the Indemnified Party is entitled to the full amount of the Direct Claim Contested Amount.
-If the Direct Claim Notice (and such amount shall be the Direct Claim Response Notice, then the Parties are unable to resolve the dispute relating to any Direct Claim Contested Amount within thirty (30) days after the delivery of the Direct Claim Response Notice, then the Parties shall be entitled to resort to any legal remedy available to such Parties, subject to the terms of this Agreement, to resolve such dispute including obtaining a final and non-appealable order of any court of competent jurisdiction directing the Indemnifying Party to pay the Indemnified Party all or a portion of the Direct Claim Contested Amount (the "Final Direct Claim Contested Amount").
-The Indemnifying Party shall pay any Direct Claim Agreed Amount within five (5) Business Days after determination thereof, it being understood that the Indemnified Party shall be entitled to draw upon the Seller Parent Letter of Credi
+(ii) Within thirty (30) days after receipt by the Indemnifying Party of a Direct Claim Notice, such Indemnifying Party may deliver to the Indemnified Party a written response (the "Direct Claim Response Notice") in which such Indemnifying Party: (i) agrees that the Indemnified Party is entitled to the full amount of the Direct Claim Notice (such amount agreed to under (i) or (ii), the "Direct Claim Agreed Amount"), or (iii) indicates that the Indemnifying Party disputes the entire full amount of the Direct Claim as set forth in the Direct Claim Notice.
+Any part of the full amount of the Direct Claim Response Notice shall be the "Direct Claim Contested Amount."
+If a Direct Claim Response Notice is not received within such thirty (30) day period, then the Indemnifying Party shall be conclusively deemed to have agreed that the Indemnified Party is entitled to the full amount of the Direct Claim Notice (and such amount shall be the Direct Claim Agreed Amount).
+If the Parties are unable to resolve the dispute relating to any Direct Claim Contested Amount within thirty (30) days after the delivery of the Direct Claim Response Notice, then the Parties shall be entitled to resort to any legal remedy available to such Parties, subject to the terms of this Agreement, to resolve such dispute including obtaining a final and non-appealable order of any court of competent jurisdiction directing the Indemnifying Party to pay the Indemnified Party all or a portion of the Direct Claim Contested Amount (the "Final Direct Claim Contested Amount").
+The Indemnifying Party shall pay any Direct Claim Agreed Amount within five (5) Business Days after determination thereof, it being understood that the Indemnified Party shall be entitled to draw upon the Seller Parent Letter of Credit for any Direct Claim Agreed Amounts and/or Final Direct Claim Contested Amount.